Log in

 Melbourne is one of the world's most liveable cities, ranked within the top 10 safest cities globally, and is the capital of the Australian state of Victoria.
 Melbourne is the 2nd most populous city in Australia and Oceania, with more than 5 million people calling Melbourne home, and is renowned for its vibrant culture, diverse population and superb dining options.
 Simultaneously, Melbourne boasts the attractive and rich history since the 19th-century gold rush.
 In Melbourne, you can experience a clash of 140 cultures from around the world, creating a diverse environment for people.
 For this reason, Melbourne is often considered the best place to study in Australia.

 Melbourne is home to a number of prestigious universities, including The University of Melbourne, Monash University, Victoria University, and more, attracting numerous students each year.
-Melbourne has over 230,000 international students, roughly 70% of its total student population.
-Therefore, uhomes.com suggests that students coming to Melbourne, Australia, start looking for student accommodation as early as possible to ensure that you can rent your preferable student housing in Melbourne.
+Melbourne has over 230,000 international students, roughly 70% of its total student population, with 40% being undergraduates, 35% being postgraduates, and 25% being research students.
+Therefore, uhomes.com suggests that if you are coming to study at Melbourne, Australia, start looking for student accommodation as early as possible to ensure that you can rent your preferable student housing in Melbourne.
 As a valuable resource for students globally, we provide more than 1,300 student accommodations in Melbourne for you to choose from, with walking distance to campuses, affordable rent from AU$220 per week and different room types including en-suites, non en-suites, studios, shared rooms, 1B, 2B, 3B, 4B, and 5B+.
-No matter what type of student housing Melbourne you want, there is something for you.
+No matter what type of properties in Melbourne you want, there is something for you.

 Melbourne's transportation system is particularly good and well-developed, making the city and surrounding areas exceptionally easy to be reached and get around.
 Popular transportation modes in Melbourne are tram, bus, train, rideshare, and bicycle.
 Also, many public transport stations are close to universities and student flats in Melbourne, significantly simplifying your daily commute and travel plans.